 GENERAL INFORMATION & ASSISTANCE: Staff members are available to assist individuals and families with general information and assistance in utilizing various community services available to older adults.
 If you have a need, call the Center's Information & Assistance Program at 704-216-7700.

 SCHOLARSHIP ASSISTANCE IS AVAILABLE FOR ANY LOCAL OLDER ADULT WHO NEEDS HELP WITH PROGRAM FEES FOR CLASSES OR ACTIVITIES.
 NO ONE IS REFUSED PARTICIPATION BASED ON AN INABILITY TO PAY PROGRAM FEES.
-SUPPORT FOR PROGRAM SCHOLARSHIPS IS PROVIDED BY THE CENTER AND THE FIRST UNITED CHURCH OF CHRIST COMMUNITY FOUNDATION.
+SUPPORT FOR PROGRAM SCHOLARSHIPS IS PROVIDED BY THE FIRST UNITED CHURCH OF CHRIST COMMUNITY FOUNDATION.
 CONTACT ANY STAFF MEMBER FOR INFORMATION.